NordicSemiconductor/pc-nrfconnect-ble/README.md

 ## Working with appmodules

+**Note: The appmodule architecture is being reviewed, and may change in near future.**

 This project is split into multiple [appmodules](doc/README.md) inside the `packages` directory.
 When running `npm start` from the root directory, the appmodule loader will be started.
 When choosing an appmodule, a *pre-built version* of that appmodule will be loaded.
 If you modify the code, it will not have any effect unless you `npm run build` the appmodule and restart the application.

 When working with appmodules it is normally recommended to navigate to the appmodule directory before running `npm start`.
 When doing this, the application will hot-reload any changes that are made to the code, providing instant feedback during development.